 CPA tutoring from Tutor the People includes one free hour with the purchase of a tutoring package.
 Moreover, the company guarantees that you will be satisfied after your first lesson, or they will refund the entire price.
 Its packages also include exam simulation software with over 6,000 practice questions and a customized study plan.

 Becker CPA one-on-one tutoring involves 1-hour private sessions with the company’s expert CPA instructors.
 However, these sessions are meant to supplement the company’s exam prep courses and will not completely guide you through all the material.

-Five hours of tutoring are included in Becker’s Pro Course, and I’ve included Becker Pro discounts, as well as other Becker discounts, on my site.
+Five hours of one-on-one personal tutoring are included in Becker’s Pro Course, and the new Becker CPA Concierge Package includes 50 tutoring sessions for those candidates who really need personalized study.
+And to save you some money, I‘ve included Becker Pro discounts, as well as other Becker discounts, on my site.

 MyGuru Tutoring customer reviews show that the company has a 5-star rating on Yelp.
 The company offers a free initial phone call to discuss your current study methods and develop a customized study plan that includes in-person or online tutoring.